bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/try...catch.md

     // "inner" "oops"
     // "finally"

-The outer “oops” is not thrown because of the return in the `finally`-block.
+The outer "oops” is not thrown because of the return in the `finally`-block.
 The same would apply to any value returned from the `catch`-block.

 Specifications
 --------------